-1921 Graves investigation interment ceremony to be held Friday amid controversy over 'reburial process'
+1921 Graves investigation moves into reinterment phase amid controversy

-TULSA, Okla. — City leaders will join a team of archaeologists and the 1921 Graves Oversight Committee to lay to rest 19 remains at Oaklawn Cemetery.
+TULSA, Okla. — City leaders joined a team of archaeologists and the 1921 Graves Oversight Committee to lay to rest 19 remains at Oaklawn Cemetery.

-The interment ceremony comes as experts continue working to identify who those people were and if they were victims of the 1921 Tulsa Race Massacre.
+The interment comes as experts continue working to identify who those people were and if they were victims of the 1921 Tulsa Race Massacre.

-The private ceremony will be held at Oaklawn Cemetary at 9 a.m. before the remains are interred back into the ground.
-The cemetery had been closed for the past three days in preparation for Friday’s event.
+The reburial was held in the southwest corner of Oaklawn Cemetary at 9 a.m.
+The cemetery had been closed for the past three days in preparation for Friday’s work.

 This comes two weeks after the city announced the completion of phase two where the remains were forensically analyzed in an on-site lab.

-It’s also been more than a month since the team completed the exhumation process.
-Since they started, crews have exhumed 27 burials.
-All of them were found at the same depth of the ground and in coffins.
+The team completed the exhumation process over a month ago.
+Researchers exhumed a total of 27 burials.
+All of them were found at the same ground depth and in similar coffins.

 Although they plan to inter the remains back into the ground, their work is far from over.
-Experts here are now working to identify the remains through DNA testing.
+Experts are now working to identify the remains through DNA testing.

-They hope to find out who these people were and what happened to them to see if they are connected to the 1921 Tulsa Race Massacre.
+They hope to find out who these people were and what happened to them, and to see if they are connected to the 1921 Tulsa race massacre.
 We are expected to hear a full report of their findings in the coming months.

-The interment ceremony comes just one day after controversy surrounding the project.
-Some of the members of the oversight committee say there has been a lack of transparency and communication from the city regarding the reburial process.
+The interment process comes just one day after controversy surrounding the project.
+Some of the members of the oversight committee say there has been a lack of transparency and communication from the city regarding the reburials.

 2 News Oklahoma reached out to the city for a response.
 They sent us back a statement saying in part: